-Managed by AIS, the Concordia Connect Web portal-accessible at Connect.CUChicago.edu-is a secure and personalized website designed to provide individuals with a single location to access many of the online resources commonly used at CUC.
+Managed by AIS, the Concordia Connect Web portal-accessible at Connect.CUChicago.edu- is a secure and personalized website designed to provide individuals with a single location to access many of the online resources commonly used at CUC.
 The portal offers direct links into Banner Web for common tasks such as registering for classes; viewing your grades; requesting a transcript; viewing your bills and making online payments.
-Other services accessible through the portal include CUC Webmail, Blackboard, group communication tools, a calendar client and much more.
+Other services accessible through the portal include Degree Works, CUC Student Email, Blackboard and much more.